TeleMelody: Lyric-to-Melody Generation with a Template-Based Two-Stage Method: Background

-Recently, developing lyric-to-melody systems based on machine learning methods attracts lots of attentions. \citet{scirea2015smug} allocate the same number of notes as the syllables in lyrics using Markov chain. \citet{ackerman2017algorithmic} leverage random forest model to construct a rhythm model and a melody model separately on paired lyric-audio data. \citet{bao2019neural} and \citet{yu2021conditional} use sequence-to-sequence models to generate melody from lyrics.
-However, deep learning methods usually require large amount of paired lyric-melody data for learning the correlation between lyrics and melodies. \citet{sheng2020songmass} attempt to address low-resource challenge by performing pre-training for lyric-to-lyric and melody-to-melody modules, and incorporating supervised learning into the pre-training to learn a shared latent space between lyrics and melodies.
-This is pioneering, but the unpaired data has not been sufficiently utilized on correlation learning between lyrics and melodies.
-Moreover, these works do not consider to control specific musical elements of generated melodies.
-Inspired by template-based methods in language generation \cite{fabbri2020template,yang2020improving, li2020rigid}, we propose TeleMelody, a two-stage template-based system, which consists of a lyric-to-template module and a template-to-melody module.
-The two-stage framework can help address the issues of limited paired data, and the designed template together with the alignment regularization in this framework is able to ensure better controllability over generated melodies.
+Recently, developing lyric-to-melody systems based on machine learning methods attracts lots of attentions. \citeauthor{scirea2015smug} allocate the same number of notes as the syllables in lyrics using Markov chain. \citeauthor{ackerman2017algorithmic} leverage random forest model to construct a rhythm model and a melody model separately on paired lyric-audio data. \citeauthor{bao2019neural} and \citeauthor{yu2021conditional} use sequence-to-sequence models to generate melody from lyrics.
+However, deep learning methods usually require large amount of paired lyric-melody data for learning the correlation between lyrics and melodies. \citeauthor{sheng2020songmass} attempt to address low-resource challenge by performing pre-training for lyric-to-lyric and melody-to-melody modules, and incorporating supervised learning into the pre-training to learn a shared latent space between lyrics and melodies.
+But the challenge is not well addressed since the unpaired data has not been sufficiently utilized on correlation learning between lyrics and melodies.
+Moreover, these works do not consider controlling specific musical elements of generated melodies.
+In this paper, we propose TeleMelody, a two-stage template-based system, which consists of a lyric-to-template module and a template-to-melody module.
+The two-stage framework can help address the issues of limited paired data, and the designed template together with gularization in this framework is able to ensure better controllability over generated melodies.